rcarmo/sushy/pages/HomePage/index.md

 ## What is this?

-Sushy is a wiki engine that runs off static files, rendering them on the fly in an optimized fashion.
+Sushy is a wiki engine that runs off static files, rendering them on the fly to enriched HTML.

 ## Principles of Operation